 The WHI estrogen-alone substudy reported increased risks of stroke and DVT

-The WHIMS estrogen-alone ancillary study of WHI reported an increased risk of probable dementia in postmenopausal women 65 years of age or older
+The WHIMS estrogen-alone ancillary study of WHI reported an increased risk of probable dementia in postmenopausal women 65 years of age and older

-BIJUVA is contraindicated in women with any of the following conditions: undiagnosed abnormal genital bleeding; known, suspected, or history of cancer of the breast; known or suspected estrogen-dependent neoplasia; active DVT, PE, or history of these conditions; active arterial thromboembolic disease (for example, stroke, MI), or a history of these conditions; known anaphylactic reaction, angioedema, or hypersensitivity to BIJUVA or any of its ingredients; known liver impairment or disease; known protein C, protein S, or antithrombin deficiency, or other known thrombophilic disorders.
+BIJUVA is contraindicated in women with any of the following conditions: undiagnosed abnormal genital bleeding; breast cancer or a history of breast cancer; estrogen-dependent neoplasia; active DVT, PE, or history of these conditions; active arterial thromboembolic disease (for example, stroke, MI), or a history of these conditions; known anaphylactic reaction, angioedema, or hypersensitivity to BIJUVA; hepatic impairment or disease; protein C, protein S, or antithrombin deficiency, or other known thrombophilic disorders.

 Warning and Precautions

-An increased risk of PE, DVT, stroke, and MI has been reported with estrogen plus progestin therapy.
+Increased risks of PE, DVT, stroke, and MI are reported with estrogen plus progestin therapy.
 Should these occur or be suspected, therapy should be discontinued immediately.
-Risk factors for arterial vascular disease and/or venous thromboembolism (VTE) should be managed appropriately.
+Manage appropriately any risk factors for arterial vascular disease and/or venous thromboembolism (VTE).

-Endometrial hyperplasia (a possible precursor to endometrial cancer) has been reported to occur at a rate of approximately less than one percent with BIJUVA.
-Clinical surveillance of all women using estrogen plus progestin therapy is important.
-Adequate diagnostic measures should be undertaken to rule out malignancy in postmenopausal women with undiagnosed persistent or recurring abnormal genital bleeding.
+Endometrial hyperplasia (a possible precursor to endometrial cancer) has been reported to occur at a rate of approximately 1 percent or less with BIJUVA.
+Clinical surveillance of all women using estrogen-alone or estrogen plus progestogen therapy is important.
+Adequate diagnostic measures should be undertaken to rule out malignancy in postmenopausal women with undiagnosed persistent or recurring abnormal genital bleeding with unknown etiology.

 The WHI estrogen plus progestin substudy reported a statistically non-significant increased risk of ovarian cancer.
 A meta-analysis of 17 prospective and 35 retrospective epidemiology studies found that women who used hormonal therapy for menopausal symptoms had an increased risk for ovarian cancer.
 The exact duration of hormone therapy use associated with an increased risk of ovarian cancer, however, is unknown.

-In the WHIMS ancillary studies of postmenopausal women 65 to 79 years of age, there was an increased risk of developing probable dementia in women receiving estrogen plus progestin when compared to placebo.
+In the WHI Memory Study (WHIMS) estrogen plus progestin ancillary studies of postmenopausal women 65 to 79 years of age, there was an increased risk of developing probable dementia in women receiving estrogen plus progestin when compared to placebo.
 It is unknown whether these findings apply to younger postmenopausal women.